microsoft/M3P/README.md

 (cs).
 It contains 31,783 images and provides 5 captions per image in English and German and 1 caption per image in French and Czech.
 We use the train, dev, test splits as defined in [32].
 MSCOCO contains 123,287 images and provides 5 captions per image in English, but fewer in Chinese and Japanese.
-STAIR Captions[33] extended MSCOCO [16] with 820K Japanese captions for COCO images.
-[31] extended MSCOCO [16] with Chinese captions for 20K images.
+STAIR Captions[33] extended MSCOCO with 820K Japanese captions for COCO images.
+[31] extended MSCOCO with Chinese captions for 20K images.

+Reference:
+[28] Desmond Elliott, Stella Frank, Khalil Sima’an, and Lucia Specia.
+Multi30k: Multilingual english-german image descriptions. arXiv preprint arXiv:1605.00459, 2016.
+[29] Desmond Elliott, Stella Frank, Loïc Barrault, Fethi Bougares, and Lucia Specia.
+Findings of the second shared task on multimodal machine translation and multilingual image description.
+[30] Takashi Miyazaki and Nobuyuki Shimizu.
+Cross-lingual image caption generation.
+In ACL, 2016.
+[31] Xirong Li, Chaoxi Xu, Xiaoxu Wang, Weiyu Lan, Zhengxiong Jia, Gang Yang, and Jieping Xu.
+Coco-cn for cross-lingual image tagging, captioning and retrieval.
+In IEEE Transactions on Multimedia, 2019.
+[32] Peter Young, Alice Lai, Micah Hodosh, and Julia Hockenmaier.
+From image descriptions to visual
+denotations: New similarity metrics for semantic inference over event descriptions.
+Transactions of the Association for Computational Linguistics, 2:67–78, 2014.
+[33] Yuya Yoshikawa, Yutaro Shigeto, and Akikazu Takeuchi.
+Stair captions: Constructing a large-scale japanese image caption dataset. arXiv preprint arXiv:1705.00823, 2017.
+[34] Andrej Karpathy and Li Fei-Fei.
+Deep visual-semantic alignments for generating image descriptions.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 3128–3137, 2015.

 ## Feature Extraction